 The Ohio Department of Mental Health & Addiction Services (OhioMHAS) addresses the behavioral health needs of older adults through collaboration with other state agencies, boards, providers, families and consumers.

 Depression and anxiety are frequently unreported and untreated in people age 65 and older.
 Depression is often mistaken as a symptom of a physical condition.
 According to the Surgeon General, symptoms of depression include low energy, lack of concentration, difficulty in/sleeping too much, reduced interest in hobbies, increased or decreased appetite, feelings of hopelessness or thoughts of suicide.
 Older adults who are most at risk for depression often have had major changes in their lives, including death of a significant other, a diagnosis of a physical illness or loss of independence.
 Substance abuse can also contribute to depression.
 Depression is treatable with medication and psychosocial interventions.
 (Source: Mental Health: A Report of the Surgeon General).
-If you are experiencing symptoms of depression, browse our interactive map of providers.
+If you are experiencing symptoms of depression, visit the mental health treatment provider search.

 From the National Council on Aging:

 - Eat healthy